 In the age of social distancing, keeping your kids engaged and happy seems like an impossible task.
 With little to no warning, parents were forced to take on additional roles such as that of homeschool teachers and counsellors while simultaneously managing their work responsibilities.
 To add to this stress, there’s the frustration of being cooped up at home for months with no end in sight.
 Under any other circumstances, this would be the perfect time to escape on a family vacation, but unfortunately, we are grounded for the foreseeable future.
-The good news is that thanks to the internet, you can take a virtual vacation with your family from the comfort of your couch.
+The good news is that thanks to the internet, you can take a virtual vacation and go on virtual tours with your family from the comfort of your couch.

 Ways To Virtually Travel The World With Your Family

 Plan Virtual Visits To New Cities And Countries